ElectricBlocks/electricblocks.github.io/README.md

-This is the repository for the Electric Blocks Doks website.
+This is the repository for the Electric Blocks Doks website (electricblocks.github.io).
 For posterity and to help future teams, the original boilerplate Doks readme is below.

 <p align="center">
   <a href="https://getdoks.org/">